 Call for papers

-The most basic structure should present the cases, explain the reasons that justify the comparison, support them with arguments in the main body and bring the paper to a conclusion.
+The most basic structure should present the expression or word under scrutiny, explain the reasons that justify the choice, formulate new interpretations or perspectives stemming from it, support these with arguments in the main body and bring the paper to a conclusion.

 Papers must be limited to 5000 words, written in English and preceded by a 300-word abstract.
 Peer reviewing will be carried out in two phases.

-All accepted contributions will be included in the digital proceedings of the conference, a publication with ISBN that will be given to the registered participants and also be available online.
+All accepted contributions will be included in the digital proceedings of the conference, a publication with ISBN that will be available online.
+Previous editions have already been indexed in CPCI (WoS).
 Depending on the amount of works submitted, the Scientific Committee will carry out a selection of papers for presentation during the conference.

 The Critic|all Conference is a place and an event.
 A place because it is an academic meeting point for researchers, teachers and architects interested in architectural culture and criticism, and an event because the forum that takes place during those days generates a fruitful knowledge, where the intellectual and scientific impulse is higher than the sum of the valuable individual contributions.